The term "palliative care" is often misunderstood because it is associated with end-of-life care.

 BCNA member Kate, shares her experience with palliative care service.

 “I’m having palliative care now, and I’m not at the end of my life … I am teaching my family that palliative care isn’t a scary thing … It’s great.
 This is what I need.
 The more I know about it and the more information I have about it, the better equipped I will be.

 Palliative care helps people live as fully and as comfortably as possible when living with a serious illness that cannot be cured, such as metastatic breast cancer.
 It is a family-centred model of care.
 It is there not just for you, but for your family and friends as well.
 Your family and carers can also receive practical and emotional support, as well as physical support.
 Many people find that support for their family is as valuable as the direct support they receive.

-I always thought of it [palliative care] as something for me, but hadn’t thought it was there to support my family. – Kate
+I always thought of it [palliative care] as something for me but hadn’t thought it was there to support my family.”

 Palliative care specialists can identify and help you manage your physical symptoms, such as pain, and can also help with your emotional, spiritual and social concerns.
-Because palliative care is based on your individual needs, the services offered will differ for each person, and may include:
+Because palliative care is based on your individual needs, the services offered will differ for each person.

 Early access to palliative care can ensure that you have all the supports you need to maximise the quality of your life and your mobility for as long as possible.

 Palliative care can be used to help prevent and relieve symptoms and side effects related to cancer and its treatment, such as pain, nausea and fatigue.
 Controlling these symptoms is an important part of treatment.
 You should never hesitate to tell your health care team about any pain or other symptoms you may experience.